justsharan/shorten/README.md

 `POST` requests are treated as upserts.
 If you `POST` to a pre-existing URL, that key will simply be updated.
 This is simpler than having separate `POST` and `PUT` endpoints for adding and updating keys.

 #### Installation
+It is recommended to use pre-built binaries found in the artifacts.
+However, you _can_ follow these directions to build from source if you prefer:

 1. Install Go ([Directions](https://golang.org/doc/install)).
 2. Clone the repository.
 3. Install the dependencies using `go mod install`.
 4. Build the project using `go build`.
 5. Execute the go binary.

-Optionally, you may choose to use the pre-built binaries that you can find in the artifacts.

 #### Usage
 When the program starts up, it'll give you an auth token to use for `POST` and `DELETE` endpoints.
 Be sure to save this in a safe place.
 A new one will be generated each time the program restarts.
 Here's an example using my own instance: